-She did not believe a single word Miss Bingley said about her brother and wondered what he would think if he had heard her.
-Despite Elizabeth’s uncertainty about his being suitable for her, he was certainly not deserving of such a critical appraisal.
+Elizabeth did not believe a single word Miss Bingley said about her brother and wondered what he would have thought if he had heard her.
+Despite Elizabeth’s uncertainty about his suitability, he was certainly not deserving of such a critical appraisal.

 Mrs. Bennet sent a note to Netherfield saying she and her two youngest daughters would come later that day to get Elizabeth.
 This surprised her, as she would have expected her mother to have made some excuse for her to stay longer.
-She finally determined her mother likely wished to see Netherfield for herself.
-Perhaps she imagined it would soon belong to her second eldest daughter and wished to see exactly how elegant the home was now that Mr. Bingley lived there.
+She finally determined her mother likely wished to see Netherfield for herself, imagining it would soon belong to her second eldest daughter.

 Elizabeth sighed.
 She hoped her mother would make no inappropriate remarks or speculate about any match between her and Mr. Bingley.
 It was one thing for her mother to express her hopes, wishes, and expectations to her own family, but it would be totally imprudent to express them to those in this household.